shiwaforce/pocok.io/source/tutorials/hello-world/index.md

 ---
-title: Proco Hello World
+title: Poco Hello World
 ---

-# Proco Hello World
+# Poco Hello World
-In this tutorial we will create Proco Project, add it to our Proco Repo, for this we will use simple nginx to serve our source html.
+In this tutorial we will create Poco Project, add it to our Poco Repo, for this we will use simple nginx to serve our source html.